 - "The more one fails, the more one has chances that it works."

-- The Emperor: Chief Shadok
+- The Emperor: Chief Shadok.

 - Flat World: Planet Gibi.

 - Hive Mind: The Gibis' brain is in their bowler hat.
-When a Gibi thinks about a problem, it goes to his hat then passes to the other Gibis' hats so they resolve the problem together.
+When a Gibi thinks about a problem, it goes into his hat then passes to the other Gibis' hats so they can resolve the problem together.
 So when a Gibi loses his hat he becomes no much more than a mere Shadok.

 - I'm a Humanitarian: The Shadoks are so cruel and so stupid that they may eat each other.
 Especially the Down-Under Shadoks.

 - Insane Troll Logic: Pretty much every piece of reasoning made on the show by the Shadoks runs on this trope.

 - Letters to the Editor: Between the first and second seasons, ORTF aired "Les Français écrivent aux Shadoks" (The French Write to the Shadoks).
 The shorts consisted of actor Jean Yanne as host reading (often angry) letters to the television station regarding the show.
 The letters would be punctuated by snarky asides from Yanne, and fast-paced edits of Stock Footage used for humorous effect.

 - Limited Animation: It was originally released in 1968.
 It was French TV, not exactly Hollywood.
 Plus, it was made with a prototype machine, the animographe, and paper cutouts.
 The prototype stopped working after the first series but the following seasons kept a very similar style — it would betray the spirit of the series otherwise.

 - Music Soothes the Savage Beast: The Gibis are able to become allies of Gégène by charming him with their music.
 The Shadoks later attempt the same thing (in order to assassinate Gégène) but predictably fail.